icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 safe and efficient execution.

 At the heart of the language is our Core intermediate language, which we've spoken about optimising in [an earlier post](/docs/posts/2020-09-04-traversals-for-optimisations.html).
-This is a simple, pure, simply-typed lambda calculus based DSL with restrictions on arbitrary recursion and closure creation.
+This is a pure, simply-typed lambda calculus based DSL with restrictions on arbitrary recursion and closure creation.

-To make it fast, we compile all queries to C, and unpack almost all of our data types into simple, unboxed C types, for example, the `Either Int Bool` type will compile to 3 C variables on the stack, indicating the tag, and variables for left and right values.
+To ensure speed, we compile all queries to C and convert almost all of our data types into simple, unboxed C types.
+For example, the `Either Int Bool` type will compile into three C variables on the stack, indicating the tag, and variables for the left and right values.

-Maps and Arrays in the language however compile using the struct of arrays approach when going to C, but, as Icicle Core is a _pure_ query language, during lowering the compiler inserts copy operations to arrays before performing any mutations upon them.
+Maps and arrays in the language, however, compile using the struct of arrays approach when transitioning to C; compiling down to potentially many C arrays of simple types.
+However, as Icicle Core is a _pure_ language, during lowering the compiler inserts copy operations to arrays before performing any mutations upon them.

-This is the story of how we remove the overwhelming majority of these copy operations from idiomatic Icicle code and instead perform destructive updates, while maintaining query semantics and cutting run-times by up to half.
+This is the story of how we eliminate the overwhelming majority of these copy operations from idiomatic Icicle code by performing destructive updates during operations such as inserting into a map or sorting an array, while maintaining query semantics and reducing run-times by up to 50%.

 ## Motivating Queries

 It's very common in Icicle queries to use the built in `group` context, which acts somewhat like an SQL group by.
+For example, the following query looks at a stream of injuries, then computes a map of locations to the sum of the injuries' severities.

 ```elm
 from injury in
   group location in sum severity
 ```

-in out core language, this will become something like this (omitting error handling):
+in our core language, this will become something like this (omitting error handling):

 ```elm
 STREAM_FOLD accum : Map String Double